Jump to content

 An outfit of clothing represents everything a character needs to dress a part: pants or skirt, shirt, undergarments, appropriate shoes or boots, socks or stockings and any necessary belt or suspenders.

-• Business: A business outfit generally includes a jacket or blazer and it tends to look sharp and well groomed without being overly formal.
+• Business: A business outfit generally includes a jacket or blazer, and it tends to look sharp and well-groomed without being overly formal.

 • Casual: Casual clothes range from cut-off jeans and a t-shirt to neatly pressed khakis and a hand-knit sweater.